FluegelsApps/iot-utilities/IoT-Utilities-Privacy-Statement_EN.md

 #### **BLE Testing**

+This function allows the app to validate the current configuration by sending iBeacon-Advertisements to nearby Aruba access points by using the Aruba-IoT-Interface.
+If the configuration is valid, the app receives the emitted signals back via the interface.
+The app will keep track of the responding access points and their signal strength.

 #### **BLE Connect**

 This function allows the app to connect to BLE-Devices using the Aruba access points.
 Furthermore, the app is capable of pairing and bonding the BLE-Device.
 The key material that is used throughout this process is stored securely in an encrypted database.
 The app also stores the MAC-Addresses of the BLE-Devices and the Aruba access points.